pr9000/doclang/iso-standard.md

 Page breaks and continuation

 Lists can span multiple pages.
 Use `<thread id="..."/>` to indicate continuation.
-You may thread the whole list and, if a particular `list_text` is broken, also thread the item itself.
+You may thread the whole list and, if a particular component, e.g. a `text` is broken, also thread the component itself.

 List split across pages